 - Ground beef - use lean ground meat whenever possible so you don’t end up with lots of meat fat in the pot.
 Any meat is suitable here.
 For a leaner version, lean ground turkey is your best bet.

 - Maple syrup - I used what I had for this post, and it turned delicious!
 We also love to use brown sugar or coconut sugar whenever we make these unstuffed cabbage rolls.
 Don’t skip the sweetener here because whenever you use a tomato product, for the best flavor I recommend adding any kind of sweetener to offset the acidity that comes from tomatoes.
 You'll not feel the flavor of sweetener but it will balance the dish instead.

 - Garlic and onion - without these aromatics, these unstuffed cabbage rolls would not be what they are called.
-Because in Ukrainian cuisine garlic, onion and well, cabbage is one of the main ingredients in most dishes.
-People cook with what they have on hand.
+In Ukrainian cuisine garlic, onion and cabbage are one of the main ingredients in dishes.

-- To increase your veggie intake, we also like to add some grated carrot once in a while to have a variety of cabbage roll flavors.
+- To increase your veggie intake, we also like to add some grated carrots once in a while to have a variety of cabbage roll flavors.

 Add the ground beef and brown the meat crumbling it into small pieces until thoroughly cooked.

 Add garlic, paprika, thyme, oregano, salt and pepper, and bay leaves and stir.

 Add crushed tomatoes, tomato sauce, water, vinegar, Worcestershire sauce, and maple syrup.

 Stir to combine and bring to a boil.